 Under the rain, Hamilton had few peers.
 In his Talbot-Lago, he eclipsed even Juan Manuel Fangio at the soaking BRDC International Trophy race at Silverstone in 1951, when he finished second to Reg Parnell, but a long way ahead of Fangio who went on to win the Championship that season.

-At the 1953 24 Hours of Le Mans Ferrari cars were the favourites, but Jaguar — with their revolutionary C-type, the first ever to feature brake discs — had been focusing their attention on the La Sarthe’s race.
-It’s an 100% fact that the Jaguar in which Hamilton and Rolt would be competing had been disqualified prior to the race because the British team accidentally took a car bearing the same race number as another competitor on track for the practice session.
+At the 1953 24 Hours of Le Mans Ferrari cars were the cars to beat, but Jaguar — with their revolutionary brake discs-fitted C-Type — had been focusing its attention on La Sarthe’s race.
+It’s 100% true that the Jaguar in which Hamilton and Rolt were to compete got disqualified before the race start, because the British team accidentally took a car bearing the same race number as another competitor on track for the practice session.

 Hamilton and Rolt accepted the disqualification and simply decided to go to the local pub, while Jaguar’s team manager Lofty England was fighting with the Le Mans race commission in order to get the Hamilton/Rolt Jaguar back on the grid.

-England didn’t fail and, once again, the Jag was in.
+England didn’t fail, and the Jag was in.

-It was by now 10 am on race day and both drivers were so drunk that would have been foolish for either driver to sit behind the steering wheel of a racing car.
-As the show had to go on however, Jaguar was in need to be at full force trying to beat Maranello’s red rockets.
+At 10 am on race day both drivers were so drunk that nobody would have let them sitting behind the steering wheel of any car; the show had to go on tho, and Jaguar needed them.
+The endurance started.

 Hamilton was then strapped in to take the start of the hardest track race in the world.
-In an attempt to sober him up the team supplied coffee at every pit-stop; this, according to Hamilton, made his arms twitch uncontrollably and the only thing for it would be more alcohol — Brandy in fact — in order to fend off the looming hangover.
-The Brandy may have controlled the arm twitching and defended Hamilton from a world of room-spin and vomiting but it must have also helped when a bird hit his face at 210 km/h, breaking his nose.
+In an attempt to sober him up, the team supplied coffee at every pit-stop; this — according to Hamilton — made his arms twitch uncontrollably and the only thing to solve the problem was more alcohol — Brandy in fact — in order to fend off the looming hangover.
+The Brandy may have controlled the arm twitching and defended Hamilton from a world of room-spin and vomiting, but it must have also helped when a bird hit his face at 210 km/h, breaking his nose.